butterr12/medlink/README.md

 CHATBOT_URL=http://host.docker.internal:8000/hospital-rag-agent
 ```
+You can use the latest gpt-4.o-mini instead of the gpt-3.5.

 Next, navigate to the project root, start Docker, make sure your AuraDB instance is up and running, and then run:
 ```bash